 - 1. Press the Cursors button on the front panel to enter the CURSOR function menu. - 2.
 Press the Mode softkey and set the option to On. - 3.
 Press the Source softkey, and then use the Universal Knob to select the desired source.
-Only analog channels (CH1, CH2, CH3 and CH4), math waveforms and reference waveforms (REFA, REFB, REFC, REFD) that are displayed are available for cursors. - 4.
+Only analog channels (CH1,CH2), math waveforms and reference waveforms (REFA, REFB) that are displayed are available for cursors. - 4.
 To make cursor measurements: - To measure the horizontal time, use the Universal Knob to move the X1 and X2 cursors to desired place.
 If necessary, set the cursor type to X1-X2, move X1 and X2 cursors together. - To measure vertical voltage or current, use the Universal Knob to move the Y1 and Y2 cursors to desired place.
-If necessary, set the cursor type to "Y1-Y2", move Y1 and Y2 cursors together. - To adjust the transparence of the cursors message box, press the Display button and go to the second page of the DISPLAY function menu, press the Transparence (20% to 80%) softkey and then turn the Universal Knob to adjust the transparence to the desired value.
+If necessary, set the cursor type to "Y1-Y2", move Y1 and Y2 cursors together. - To adjust the transparence of the cursors message box, press the Display/Persist button and go to the second page, press the Transparence (20% to 80%) softkey and then turn the Universal Knob to adjust the transparence to the desired value.